DocumentationAPI Reference

 });

-If an external submit button is used on the parent page, it may be beneficial to un-select a payment selection made in the Drop-In in order to select a payment alternative.
+If an external submit button is used on the parent page, it may be beneficial to un-select a payment selection made in the Drop-In before selecting a payment alternative.

 This function is enabled by unselectPaymentMethod method available on the instance.

-Both the Drop-in Session and Order have their own states that they move though during the lifecycle of a transaction.
+Both the Drop-in Session and Order have their states that they move through during the lifecycle of a transaction.

 Session States